yashashree5/DATA-226-Data-Warehouse/Labs/LAB-1/README.md

 ### 2️⃣ `yfinance_train`
 - Reads historical data from the database.
-- Trains a machine learning model (ARIMA, Prophet, or Linear Regression) to forecast prices.
+- Trains a machine learning model to forecast prices.
 - Saves predicted results to the forecast table.
 - Performs a **SQL transaction** to combine ETL and forecasted data into the final table.
 - Also scheduled to run daily, **after** `yfinance_etl`.